-In the Netherlands, you can obtain consular assistance from the:
+In Canada, you can obtain consular assistance from the:

-If you are travelling to Netherlands, whatever the reason and however long you'll be there, we encourage you to register with the Department of Foreign Affairs and Trade.
-You can register online or in person at any Australian Embassy, High Commission or Consulate.
+If you are travelling to Canada, whatever the reason and however long you'll be there, we encourage you to register with the Department of Foreign Affairs and Trade.
+You can register on-line or in person at any Australian Embassy, High Commission or Consulate .
 The information you provide will help us to contact you in an emergency - whether it is a natural disaster, civil disturbance or a family issue.

 In Australia, the Department of Foreign Affairs and Trade in Canberra may be contacted on (02) 6261 3305.

 Natural disasters, severe weather and climate